newsch/hairy_plotter/README.md

 `pytest-watch` runs the tests in watch mode.

+`tox` runs the tests in their own virtual environment.
+This validates `requirements.txt` (and could be used to test the code in multiple different Python versions).

 ## Architecture

 The SMS ⟶ Bear gateway example depends on the [Twilio ⟶ MQTT Gateway](https://github.com/olin-build/twilio-mqtt-gateway).